 War doesn’t end.
 It sleeps.

-Delphine Venner is an old woman now.
-She is old, but she remembers everything.
-She remembers what it is to be a child of war, she remembers fighting for her life and she remembers what the terrifying creatures from another world took from her all those years ago.
-She remembers the gateway, and those she lost.
+Delphine Venner remembers everything.
+She remembers what it is to be a child of war, and what the terrifying creatures from another world took from her all those years ago.

-And in that other world, beast-filled and brutal, someone waits for her.
-Hagar, a centuries-old assassin, daily paying a terrible price for her unending youth, is planning one final death: that of her abhorrent master, the Grand-Duc.
-The death that will cost her everything.
+And in that other world, Avalonia, someone waits for Delphine.
+Hagar, a centuries-old assassin, daily paying a terrible price for her unending youth, is planning one final death, the death that will cost her everything.
 The death which requires Delphine.

 “Told in rich, allusive prose, The Ice House is a leisurely meditation on good and evil – Lovecraft done with the eye and sensitivity of a poet”